top of page

 THE DRUMMERS VADE MECUM FIRST EDITION

-The Drummers Vade Mecum was first released in 2007, was bar coded, had an ISBN number and was submitted to the National Library of Australia.
-Although the first edition was well received and I was proud of it, I wasn't truly happy with it and knew I could do better.
+The Drummer’s Vade Mecum was first released in 2007.
+It was barcoded, assigned an ISBN, and submitted to the National Library of Australia.
+Although the first edition was well received and I was proud of it, I knew I could do better.

-It is because of this that I decided to revisit the project with fresh eyes, more experience, better computer software, and this time, some help.
+That realisation led me to revisit the project with fresh eyes, more experience, better software, and—this time—some help.

-Reference to the first edition maybe found online and it may be possible to find copies in the deepest darkest depths of the world.
-I have a couple of copies in storage but even I don't reference it anymore.
+References to the first edition may still be found online, and copies might surface in the deepest, darkest corners of the world.
+I have a couple stored away, but even I no longer refer to them.

-This first edition was discontinued in 2015 when the revised edition was released.
+The first edition was officially discontinued in 2015 when the revised edition was released.

 TDVM First Edition